Transfer & Prior Degree Students: Artist's Statement

 Writing is an important component of being an artist, and an extremely important part of being a student at SAIC.
 Tell us about you, your art-making practices, and why you are a strong candidate for the School of the Art Institute of Chicago’s (SAIC) undergraduate program.

 Use your statement as your way to represent yourself and your work.
-We are interested in finding out more about you, your art-making practices, and why you are a strong candidate for the School of the Art Institute of Chicago's (SAIC) undergraduate program.
-Please also include information about community service projects, exhibitions you have participated in, or any other activities that contribute to the making of your work.
+Please also include information about community service projects, exhibitions you have participated in, and any other activities that contribute to the making of your work.

 Pay attention to the way you construct your essay—watch grammar and spelling.
-Don’t start with, “I have known I wanted to be an artist since I first picked up a crayon…” There are no word count limitations—though we recommend a 250–500 word statement.
+Don’t start with, “I knew I wanted to be an artist since I first picked up a crayon…” There are no word count limitations, but we recommend a 250–500 word statement.

 You may submit your artist's statement via the Common Application (within the member specific questions) or through your SlideRoom ePortfolio submission.